GhostFlagged/IrWatch/README.md

 # IR Domains Archive

 A curated archive of all .ir domains collected from Certificate Transparency logs.

 ## 📝 Purpose

-I wanted to collect all domains under the .ir TLD.
+The goal of this project is to collect all domains under the .ir TLD.
 Existing lists were expensive (ranging from $34 to $433), so I created this personal solution to collect, archive, and maintain the data myself.

-This repository contains historical snapshots of .ir domains in CSV and JSON format.
+This repository provides historical snapshots of .ir domains in JSON format, allowing easy tracking of newly issued domains over time.

 ## 📂 Contents

-CSV files: ir_domains_YYYYMMDD_HHMMSS.csv
+JSON files:

-JSON files: ir_domains_YYYYMMDD_HHMMSS.json
+ir_domains_YYYYMMDD_HHMMSS.json

-Each file is timestamped to track changes over time.
+Each file is timestamped to track changes and monitor domain growth over time.

 ## 🚀 Use Cases & Practical Applications